saltyrtc/saltyrtc-meta/Task-WebRTC.md

    * *negotiated* MUST be set to `true`, and
    * *id* SHALL be set to the lowest possible number, starting from `0`, that is not excluded by both clients as negotiated.
-2. The newly created `RTCDataChannel` instance shall be wrapped by following the *Wrapped Data Channel* section.
+2. The newly created `RTCDataChannel` instance SHALL be secured by following the *Secure Data Channel* section.
 3. As soon as the data channel is `open`, the client SHALL send a 'handover' message on the WebSocket-based signalling channel (*WS channel*) to the other client.
 Subsequent outgoing messages MUST be